getpopper/popper/README.md

 </p>

 Popper is a tool for defining and executing [container-native][cn] workflows.
-With Popper, you define a workflow in YAML and with execute it with a single command.
-The goal of this project is to provide the following functionality:
+With Popper, you define a workflow in a YAML file, and then execute it with a single command.
+The goal of this project is to provide the following:

   * **Lightweight workflow definition syntax.** Defining a workflow is as simple as writing file in a [lightweight YAML syntax][cnwf] and